markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 76 files with 8,315 lines of code that haven’t been ported, so there is still long way to go.
+There are 73 files with 7,853 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

+### 12 October 2020

+- Port `DomConverter` from `webdocument/DomConverter.java`
+- Port `FakeWebDocumentBuilder` from `javatest/webdocument/FakeWebDocumentBuilder.java`

 ### 11 October 2020